Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Numerical results

 \section{Numerical results}

 Our methodology is tested in five numerical experiments featuring stiff problems widely used in the literature to benchmark implicit ODE integrators \cite{mazzia2003test,wanner1996solving}.
-We do not consider dynamical systems derived from semi-discrete PDEs since it would require the usage of autoencoders to extract the latent dynamics.
+We do not consider dynamical systems derived from semi-discrete PDEs since it would require the use of autoencoders to extract the latent dynamics.
 Indeed, we aim to assess the behavior of our method as a stand-alone improvement to neural ODEs.
 Introducing other variables in the test cases, such as the error of the autoencoders may be detrimental to this task.
 We are confident that given the wide range of test cases presented, our methodology could be extended to larger state spaces or semi-discrete PDEs without problems.
 Indeed, being able to outperform classical ODE solvers on small problems without the need to use a simplified latent space representation is a more difficult task.

-Computations were carried out on the HPC cluster at MOX with processor Intel${}^\textnormal{ \textregistered}$ Xeon${}^\textnormal{ \textregistered}$ Gold 6238R and on a laptop with an AMD${}^\textnormal{ \textregistered}$ Ryzen${}^\textnormal{ \textregistered}$ 7 PRO 7840U.
-The reported computational cost refers to the latter CPU.
-For the sake of reproducibility, we rely on the standard (CPU) implementations found in SciPy \cite{2020SciPy-NMeth} of the Runge-Kutta methods.
+Computations were carried out on a laptop with an AMD${}^\textnormal{ \textregistered}$ Ryzen${}^\textnormal{ \textregistered}$ 7 PRO 7840U.
+For the sake of reproducibility, we rely on the standard (CPU) implementations found in SciPy \cite{2020SciPy-NMeth} of the Runge-Kutta methods for solving the original stiff system with the original right-hand side.
+Indeed, the evaluation of the original right-hand side is much cheaper than the evaluation of a neural ODE that approximates it.
+All the test cases feature systems that cost orders of magnitude more to be solved with explicit solvers than with implicit ones.
 Moreover, to ensure a fair and rigorous comparison with the neural network, we executed both methods on a CPU.
 While leveraging a GPU would likely enable the neural network to significantly outperform the full-order method, our goal was to maintain a balanced evaluation framework.
+We remark that all the presented metrics, tables, and figures refer to the evaluation of $\mathcal{NN}$ and $\mathcal{NN}_t$ on a testing dataset, that is with values of the parameter $\mbf \mu$ that are unseen by the neural network.